jakewalsh90/Terraform-Azure/Core-Environment-DemoLab-v1/readme.md

 This lab is an environment that I deploy with Terraform Cloud to quickly get an Azure Environment up and running - allowing me to demonstrate concepts and test ideas.

-These labs can also be used other deployment methods, but the guide below is for Terraform Cloud.
-Follow the pre-reqs below to deploy.
+These labs can also be used with other deployment methods and tooling, but the guide below is for Terraform Cloud.
+Follow the notes below to deploy.

+For a guide on setting up a Service Principal see here: https://github.com/jakewalsh90/Terraform-Azure/tree/main/Terraform-Cloud-Deployment

 ## Pre reqs: